LoganRiddle/Inferno-Stress-Test/README.md

 ![alt text](https://github.com/LoganRiddle/Inferno-Stress-Test/blob/main/images/Screenshot%20from%202023-04-28%2016-37-47.png "App Image")

 ## Description
 A simple non-graphical stress test application for testing processors through file writes.
 The build is currently very early on and is in development with plans to add a gui version as well.
 The application is entirely written in c and all code can be found withing the `/src/` directory.
+The test has a scoring system that relates time taken to complete the test to the number of lines written to the test file during the test.
+The test also displays core CPU tempature to the user to be monitored as needed.

 ## Installation
 #### Fedora Installation: